-Earth has a wide variety of ecosystems that maintain its function and make it wondrous.
+The Earth has a wide variety of diverse ecosystems that keep nature in balance and keep the biological world flowing.
 While most of us are familiar with the term “ecosystem”, a lot of people may be unsure about what that term actually means.
 And that’s understandable — several different definitions are often used for the same term.

 An ecosystem is defined as such because the species that interact form a network that depends on the environment.
 So a forest, such as the Amazon rainforest, can host many different ecosystems: a soil ecosystem, an understory ecosystem, a canopy, and a forest floor ecosystem.
 All the members of each system interact with one another and form a closed system.

 Internal ecosystem factors include all elements and processes that exist within the ecosystem — things like the type of species present in the ecosystems.
 Meanwhile, external ecosystem factors include light, radiation, temperature, water, chemicals, gases, wind, and soil.